HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

     - Use this in the "Global Skylight (IBL) Component"

+#### 3. `_IBLskyboxCM`

 A Low-Contrast HDRi that doesn't have a strong or visible Sun, may not need a duplicate source image, and can most likely just use this naming convention.

-#### 3. _IBLskyboxCM

 - This will generate all three cubemap output products: